Custom data

 Analytical Purposes

 Any custom data (except those marked as local only) can be used as a filter or a breakdown option in our experiment or personalization result pages.
-Additionally, this information is also available in reports produced by our raw data export tool, and complex queries including those custom data can be performed (if you opted for a dedicated Kameleoon data cluster).
+This information is also available in reports produced by our raw data export tool, and complex queries including those custom data can be performed (if you opted for a dedicated Kameleoon data cluster).

 For a breakdown with a Number type custom data, the results will also be broken down with a maximum of 50 possible values.
-In the case of numerical custom data, this does not always make sense.
+In the case of numerical custom data, this limit does not always make sense.

 Advanced Settings